parkyjmit/LACL/readme.md

 ## [QMugs](https://www.research-collection.ethz.ch/handle/20.500.11850/482129)
 `QMugs_20_energy.pkl`
-list of dataframes containing identifiers, properties, SMILES, and rdkit mols.
+List of dataframes containing identifiers, properties, SMILES, and rdkit mols with less than or equal to 20 number of heavy atoms.
 `QMugs_20_energy_mmff.pkl`
 List of rdkit molecules with cartesian coordinates of MMFF conformations.
 They were calculated by rdkit MMFF optimization.
 `QMugs_20_energy_cgcf.pkl`
 List of rdkit molecules with cartesian coordinates of CGCF-ConfGen conformations.
 They were calculated by the official implement of [CGCF-ConfGen](https://github.com/MinkaiXu/CGCF-ConfGen).

+`QMugs_{num}_energy_test.pkl`
+List of dataframes containing identifiers, properties, SMILES, and rdkit mols with `num` number of heavy atoms. `ex` means mols with more than 40 heavy atoms
+`QMugs_{num}_energy_mmff.pkl`
+List of rdkit molecules including `num` number of heavy atoms with cartesian coordinates of MMFF conformations.

 # Training